Skip to Main Content

 Planning the Visit

 Bottega Wine & Tapas is at Vulytsya Tereshchenkivska 13, within reasonable walking distance of the Universytet metro station and a short walk from the Shevchenko Park area.
 The Tereshchenkivska address sits in Kyiv's older central district, and the surrounding streets are worth time before or after the visit.
-Because specific booking policies, hours, and pricing are not currently confirmed in our records, visitors are advised to check current availability directly with the venue before planning an evening around it, particularly given that Kyiv's hospitality calendar has been subject to change.
-The wine-and-tapas format generally works leading as an evening venue rather than a daytime stop, and arriving without a fixed dining plan elsewhere gives the format room to work on its own terms.
+The wine-and-tapas format generally works well as an evening venue rather than a daytime stop, and arriving without a fixed dining plan elsewhere gives the format room to work on its own terms.

 The Minimal Set